Review: BMW 3 Series (2019)

 There's more kit as standard, with the entry-level model featuring an 8.8-inch central touchscreen infotainment system, increasing to a 10.3-inch system on the M Sport model.
 Apple CarPlay is standard across the range, although drivers will have to pay for a subscription service after the first year.

-Like the Mercedes-Benz 'Hey Mercedes' personal assistant which made its passenger car debut in the A-Class, drivers and passengers in the new 3 Series will be able to access functions and retrieve information by saying 'Hey BMW'.
+Like the Mercedes-Benz 'Hey Mercedes' personal assistant that made its passenger car debut in the A-Class, drivers and passengers in the new 3 Series will be able to access functions and retrieve information by saying 'Hey BMW'.

 Described as 'the ideal co-driver', the personal assistant will learn your routines and habits allowing it to answer questions and even provide casual conversation ('Hey BMW, what is the meaning of life?' is an example provided by BMW).

-The 3 Series will comes with a digital key as per bigger models in the range, allowing it to be locked and unlocked from a smartphone.
+The 3 Series comes with a digital key as per bigger models in the range, allowing it to be locked and unlocked from a smartphone.

 What does a BMW 3 Series (2019) cost?